 26 Mar 11 Insights to Support Safe Independent Senior Living

-In addition, 87% of seniors are wanting to stay in their own home and have the freedom and independence they have always had.
-It can get challenging when their health and safety becomes more of a concern.
-If an aging loved one is looking to stay in their home longer but you are concerned about their safety, these 10 insights can help you look after your aging loved one and prevent any accidents.
+87% of seniors are wanting to stay in their own home and have the freedom and independence they have always had.
+But it can get challenging when their health and safety becomes more of a concern.
+If an aging loved one is looking to stay in their home longer but you are concerned about their safety, there are options.
 Alarm.com can use a variety of connected sensors and devices to discreetly monitor their daily habits and alert you when there are any abnormalities or sudden changes.

 Here are the 11 insights to help support safe Independent senior living for your loved ones while making the caregivers life more manageable.